Last Updated on May 20, 2022

 Articular cartilage is the layer covering the joint surfaces.
-Its main function is to produce smooth articulations among the joint surfaces.
+Its main function is to produce smooth articulations between the joint surfaces.

 Structure of Articular Cartilage

-Articular cartilage structure consists of different molecular components consisting of four zones include:
+Articular cartilage structure consists of different molecular components consisting of four zones.
+These zones include:

 Superficial or tangential zone